-Even though the details of the processes leading to data delivery and publication vary depending on the type of data as well as the DAAC that the data producer is working with, the primary phases of the data publication processes, from the perspective of the DAAC, are generally the same: 1) obtain the data, documentation and metadata, and related information from data producers; 2) produce CMR compliant metadata and additional documentation (e.g., User's Guide) describing the data5; 3) generate or adapt appropriate data software readers as needed; and 4) release the data and documentation for access by the user community.
-Each of the twelve EOSDIS DAACs have historically established publication workflows that account for the heterogeneous suite of missions, instruments, data producers, data formats, and data services managed by EOSDIS.
-EDPub allows each DAAC to maintain unique workflow steps while combining common steps.
-The specifics of data delivery and publication, such as schedules, interfaces, workflow, and procedures for submitting data product updates, are best established by communications between the data producers and their assigned DAACs through the EDPub.
-Data producers and DAACs will agree to a Level of Service [95] for the data.
+Even though the details of the processes leading to data delivery and publication vary depending on the type of data as well as the DAAC that the data producer is working with, the primary phases of the data publication processes, from the perspective of the DAAC, are generally the same: 1) obtain the data, documentation and metadata, and related information from data producers; 2) work with data producers to generate CMR compliant metadata and additional documentation (e.g., user guide) describing the data5; 3) generate or adapt appropriate data software readers as needed; and 4) release the data and documentation for access by the user community.
+Each of the 12 EOSDIS DAACs have historically established publication workflows that account for the heterogeneous suite of missions, instruments, data producers, data formats, and data services managed by EOSDIS.
+Earthdata Pub allows each DAAC to maintain unique workflow steps while combining common steps.
+The specifics of data delivery and publication, such as schedules, interfaces, workflow, and procedures for submitting data product updates, are best established by communications between the data producers and their assigned DAACs through the Earthdata Pub.
+Data producers and DAACs will agree to a Level of Service [110] for the data.
 Levels of Service are the services applied to data during archiving and preservation to optimize the data usability and access.